 If you suspect that you have basal cell carcinoma or another type of cancer, you can feel confident entrusting your care to our skilled team.
 The oncologists in our Cutaneous Oncology Program focus exclusively on treating skin cancer, and they collaborate with dermatologists, plastic surgeons and various other specialists to develop individualized treatment plans that address patients’ specific needs and preferences.
 What’s more, as a National Cancer Institute-designated Comprehensive Cancer Center, we’re at the forefront of groundbreaking research, and our clinical trials program offers our patients access to a wide range of therapies in one convenient location.

 Moffitt is proud to have disrupted the traditional patient care model.
-In order to provide our patients with the rapid care they deserve, we connect them with a cancer expert within just one day.
-This quick turnaround—the fastest of any cancer hospital in the country—helps us calm any fears that our patients may be experiencing and enables us to get started on treatment as soon as possible.
+In order to provide our patients with the rapid care they deserve, we connect them with a cancer expert quickly.
+This helps us calm any fears that our patients may be experiencing and enables us to get started on treatment as soon as possible.
 Call us today at 1-888-663-3488 or complete a new patient registration form online to get started.